-The large population of wildlife on Macquarie Island (penguins, flying seabirds and seals) ensure that biological sciences remain an important part of the overall research program.
-Other scientific programs undertaken on Macquarie Island include upper atmosphere physics, geoscience, medicine, meteorology and remediation.
+The large population of wildlife on Macquarie Island make biological sciences an important part of the program.
+Animals on the island include penguins, flying seabirds and seals.

-Search the science database for past and current research projects on Macquarie Island.
+Search the science database to see past and current research projects on Macquarie Island.